biopython/biopython.github.io/wiki/Publications.md

 cite](Documentation#Papers "wikilink").

 This is a list of papers citing or using Biopython, by year sorted alphabetically by author.
+In many cases these citations are just via the website.
 Regrettably, in some cases the manuscripts themselves do not directly mention Biopython, but this has been confirmed by an author.

 Publications from 2009
 ======================